ilertha/Solana-raydium-bot/README.md

 ## Additional Support

-For comprehensive guidance and updates, directly contact @james980114 on X. Extended documentation and support are available to assist with any queries.
+For comprehensive guidance and updates, directly contact @ethualtera on X. Extended documentation and support are available to assist with any queries.

 ### Conclusion